 Constructed from three plates of steel riveted together, the helm was designed to deflect attack.
 A low crown plate is overlapped by a sloping plate shaped like a truncated cone, in turn overlapped by a vertical plate made all in one piece.
 The raised edges of the eye holes give extra strength and protection.
 Chains with toggle ends were passed through the cross-shaped holes to attach the helm to the breastplate.

-The helm was originally lined with leather or cloth and worn over a cloth cap and a mail hood.
+The helm has traces of a leather lining to which a padded fabric lining would have been stitched.
+It may have been borne directly on the head, worn over a cloth arming cap or over a mail hood or coif.
 Internal padding, secured between the holes in the sides, ensured a snug fit.
 Sir Richard’s identifying crest, a wheatsheaf, was attached through holes at the top.
 The style of the helm is both effective in defence and deliberately sinister, to intimidate opponents.

 Sir Richard came from a Herefordshire family.
 One of Edwards III’s most distinguished captains during the French wars, he fought at Sluys (1340) and Poitiers (1356) and was made a Knight of the Garter in 1368.
 In later life, Sir Richard became a prominent courtier, politician and civil servant.
 He amassed a fortune and left detailed instructions for his elaborate tomb.